thareUSGS/pysat/docs/continuumcorrection.md

 ## Polynomial
 Dubbed the 'Horgan' method, PySAT fits a piecewise, second order polynomial to the continuum.
-This method was originally developed within PySAT for use with M3 data.
+This method seeks to find the maximum within a given range and use that local maxima as an endpoint.
+To support this, PySAT has a spin box adjacent to the <code>Horgan</code> radio button.
+This spinner controls the extent to which PySAT searchs for a maxima (centered on the continuum limits.
+For example, if the spinner is set to 100 and the lower bound is set to 750, PySAT selects the maximum value between 650 and 850.

 ![Horgan](../../img/continuumcorrection/horgan.png)